beawolf - Fotolia

 "It looks like it'll be a lot easier for new engineers or developers to initialize their workspace and save the state to remote state by running just one command," Ragan said.
 This fundamentally changes how state files are stored in Terraform, however.
 "We have to reimplement a few things on our side as far as our workflow and re-educate ourselves to move our state as it is now to the 0.9 version," he said.

 French-Owen's team has discovered bugs in previous attempts to update remote state in Terraform Enterprise.

-"In some cases, we've found it's not quite a first-class citizen compared to when we were managing state ourselves and putting it on S3," French-Owen said, referring to Amazon Simple Storage Service.
+"In some cases, we've found it's not quite a -class citizen compared to when we were managing state ourselves and putting it on S3," French-Owen said, referring to Amazon Simple Storage Service.

 Learn the basics with this infrastructure-as-code template

 For every benefit of infrastructure as code, there is a challenge

 Is configuration management the right step for your IT org?